Halium/docs/standards/pre-execution-environment.rst

 Special cases
 ^^^^^^^^^^^^^

-The ``/system`` and ``/data`` Android partitions are special cases.
+The ``/system`` and ``/data`` Android filesystems are special cases.
 They must be mounted differently than the remaining block device mounts.

 ``/system``